These are the things I learned from the American television show QUANTICO.

 [dance music plays]

-Yes, because scripts like this propagate the idea.
+Bangladesh doesn’t have nightclubs, and they haven’t been bombed (Indonesia has).
+Indeed events have happened in Dhaka, at different locations.
+But scripts propagate the idea.
 Ideas granulate and become reality.
 Reality of false flag ops.
-Look it up.